kaltura/analytics-front-end/docs/loadingAnalytics.md

   previewUIConf?: string, // UIConf of the v2 player used for entry, path and live Analytics.
 Optional, if not provided the default v2 player will be used previewUIConfV7?: string, // UIConf of the v7 player used for realtime dashboard.
 Optional, if not provided the default v7 player will be used
 },
+analyticsServer?: {
+  uri: string // link to kaltura analytics server, analytics.kaltura.com is the default one },
 cdnServers: string, // link to the cdn server liveAnalytics?: { // configuration of the legacy live analytics app, is displayed in case "permissions.enableLiveViews" is false
   uri: string,